9 Mar 2008

-When clicking too fast you accidentally denied “Full Control” to “Authenticated Users” for a GPO you were working on.
+When clicking too fast you accidentally denied “Full Control” to “Authenticated Users” for a Group policy you were working on.
 Since deny takes precedence over allow the results are that you are now denied the ability edit the GPO at all.
-This includes editing permissions to remove the blundered ACE!
-In the GPMC it Looks like this!:
+This includes editing permissions to remove the blundered Access control entry!
+In the Group Policy management console it Looks like this:

 GPO

 The following dsacls command will remove the offending deny ACE from the ACL, in this case “Authenticated Users” from the AD object.
-The object is named by the GUID that can be seen on the inaccessiable objet in the GPMC.
+The object is named by the GUID that can be seen on the inaccessible object in the GPMC.

 dsacls cn={3EE757FE-B5A4-4D23-937D-A3AF5G7F0CEA}, cn=Policies, cn=System, dc=wordpress, dc=com /R “Authenticated Users”